chinmaypadhi/register-form-auth-and-forgetpassword-change-password/README.md

  [LockedDateTime] datetime)
 email unique varchar(200))
 ------------------------------------
-//check the user  is unique or not at the time of registration
+//check the user  is unique or not at the time of registration and also perform insertion

-create proc spRegisterUser
+ alter proc spRegisterUser
 @UserName nvarchar(100),
 @password_ nvarchar(200),
 @email nvarchar(200)